Eoghan Quigg: Radio

 In April 2017, Quigg began presenting on Q Radio Mid Ulster.
 The following year, he interviewed his fellow 2008 X Factor finalist, Alexandra Burke.

-Football career
+Football

-He began an amateur football career in 2015, signing for Coagh United F.C..
+He began an amateur football career in 2015, signing for Coagh United F.C.
 He later joined Portstewart F.C. in the Northern Ireland Intermediate League.

 Personal life

-Quigg lives in Derry with his girlfriend Amy Campbell, whom he began dating in 2015.
+Quigg lives in Derry with his wife Amy (Nee Campbell), whom he began dating in 2015.
 They have a daughter, Emmy Belle, who was born in April 2021.
 Quigg also plays an active part in the lives of Cooper and Milla, Campbell's two children from a previous relationship.
 In October 2022, the couple announced that they were expecting their second child (and Campbell's fourth overall).

 He had a hair transplant in 2020, travelling to Turkey to get the procedure done.

 Quigg has maintained his singing career as a member of a wedding band called The Housem8s.